Skip to content

 codebuddy config set -g model gpt-4

-# Set project-level permissions (no need for -g flag)
+# Set project-level permission configuration (no -g flag needed)

 codebuddy config set permissions '{"allow": ["Read", "Edit"], "deny": ["Bash(rm:*)"]}'

-# Set project-level environment variables (no need for -g flag)
+# Set project-level environment variables (no -g flag needed)

 codebuddy config set env '{"NODE_ENV": "development", "DEBUG": "true"}'